 Lastly, I had great day off with my queen, Linda Celeste!
 We visited the Cardiff Castle, which we did not do the last time we performed there.
 I know it’s cliche and touristy, but it was magical!
 To be transported back in time where lavish decorations were a symbol of wealth; to hear the history behind each room, or formation of the surrounding walls and its architecture.
 Previously, tours of the U.K. we did not venture off to visit castles, like most of the other dancers did, we were busy working out, but this trip, we are making the time to enjoy every moment that we have together, to share the history of this wonderful country, and to be enriched by life’s beautiful moments.
 Ms. Judith Jamison would always encourage us as young dancers to, “Go out and enjoy the cities, visit the museums, be amongst the people, it is the only way that you can give back to the audience…” Wise advice.

 Although we are nearing the end of our time under Dance Consortium, it has been an honor for me to share with you my personal story.
 I hope it was insightful and inspiring.
 Looking forward to the audiences in Southampton (at the Mayflower), Canterbury (Marlowe), and Festival Theatre in Edinburgh (where I recall eating the best Sticky Toffee Pudding EVER, a well deserved treat with my queen)!

-Entry by Glenn Allen Sims, a dancer for Alvin Ailey, Glenn joined the Company in 1997.
+Glenn Allen Sims is a dancer for Alvin Ailey; Glenn joined the Company in 1997.